5 Tips for Taking MARTA to the Peachtree Road Race

 The Peachtree Road Race ends on 10th Street next to Piedmont Park.
 The closest MARTA station is the Midtown MARTA station, which is also on 10th Street.
 Signs direct runners back to MARTA, usually via 8th Street.
 In addition to train access, shuttle buses will also be available at the station to take participants to the Lindbergh Center MARTA station (typically shuttle pick up is on Piedmont Avenue).

-You can also request an Uber or Lyft car (use promo code MARTAGuide if you are a first-time Uber rider to get $20 off your first ride).
+You can also request an Uber or Lyft car to get home, back to a train station or to your car.